Mobile Bay Area

 Dauphin Island Forts

-The island was the site of several early colonial forts (names unknown at this time).
-The first, Fort Dauphin (1699 - 1719), was built by the French, the British took control from the French (1763 - 1780), and the Spanish took control from the British (1780 - 1813).
-The Spanish may have briefly captured a French fort in 1762.
-The Spanish sandwork Volante Battery was here in 1780, using guns from a Spanish ship of that name that had run aground.
-The Spanish built a wooden fort/blockhouse here in 1783, and it was captured by the Americans in 1813.
-The British returned in 1815 after the Battle of New Orleans to establish a base of operations against Mobile and American-held Fort Bowyer on Mobile Point.
+The island was the site of several early colonial forts.
+The French originally named the island "Massacre Island", due to the large amount of exposed skeletons from an eroded Indian burial mound.
+The first known fort, Fort Dauphin (1699 - 1719), was built by the French.
+The British later took control from the French (1763 - 1780), and the Spanish took control from the British (1780 - 1813).
+The Spanish may have been here briefly in 1762 before the British took formal control.
+The Spanish sandwork Volante Battery was built here in 1780, using guns from a Spanish frigate/privateer of that name (El Volante) that had recently run aground after a storm.
+The Spanish built a wooden fort/blockhouse here in 1783, and this was later captured by the Americans in 1813.
+The British returned in February 1815 after the Battle of New Orleans to establish a base of operations against Mobile and American-held Fort Bowyer on Mobile Point.
+See also Archaeology of Port Dauphin from the University of South Alabama

 ¤ COAST DEFENSES of MOBILE BAY